-Florida law 316.130 lists the rules for pedestrian traffic regulations.
+Florida law 316.130¹ lists the road rules for pedestrian traffic regulations.
 The rules apply to all pedestrians, whether or not they have a driver’s license.
 The rules require pedestrians to observe red lights and walk signals.
 There are also rules for when drivers must stop for pedestrians in a crosswalk.
 Florida law 316.130 lists actions that are against Florida law when it comes to pedestrians and motor vehicle traffic.

-Florida law 316.130(1) – Following Traffic Control Signals Is Mandatory for Pedestrians
+1. Following Traffic Control Signals Is Mandatory for Pedestrians

 If there’s a police officer present that gives a different instruction, the pedestrian must follow the police officer’s command.
 However, the general rule from Florida law 316.130(1) is that a pedestrian must obey walk signals and other pedestrian traffic signs at all times.

-Florida law 316.130(3) – Pedestrians Must Use the Sidewalks
+2. Pedestrians Must Use the Sidewalks

 Florida law 316.130(3) requires pedestrians to use sidewalks whenever they are available.
 If there’s a sidewalk, it’s against Florida law 316.130(3) for a pedestrian to walk in the street.
 The law says that there may be exceptions, so there can be some situations that still require a pedestrian to walk in the road, like in an emergency or when the sidewalk is inaccessible because of construction.

-Florida law 316.130(4) – Walking on the Road Rules If There Are No Sidewalks
+3. Walking on the Road Rules If There Are No Sidewalks

 If there are no sidewalks by a road or highway, Florida law 316.130(4) specifies that pedestrians may walk by the side of the road.
 In all circumstances, pedestrians must walk on the shoulder of the road.
-They must walk against the flow of traffic, on the left side of the road as far away from the cars as possible.
+However, they must walk against the flow of traffic, on the left side of the road as far away from the cars as possible.

-Florida law 316.130(5) – Soliciting Prohibited in Paved Roadway
+4. Soliciting Is Prohibited in Paved Roadway

 Florida law 316.130(5) prohibits a pedestrian from soliciting in a roadway that is paved and used for vehicular traffic.
-The law states that people can’t solicit rides, a job or business from any person in a vehicle.
+The law states that people can’t solicit rides, a job, or business from any person in a vehicle.
 Similarly, Florida law 316.130(6) prohibits standing on a street to guard a parked car or guide a vehicle that’s about to park.

-Florida law 316.130(7) – Drivers Must Stop for Pedestrians in a Crosswalk
+5. Drivers Must Stop for Pedestrians in a Crosswalk

 Florida statute 316.130(7) requires drivers to stop for pedestrians who are in a crosswalk with a walk signal.
-The pedestrian may only cross when the traffic signal instructs them to do so.
+Pedestrians may only cross when the traffic signal instructs them to do so.
 Any time that a pedestrian is lawfully in the crosswalk, the vehicle driver can’t get so close that they’re a danger to the pedestrian.
 Florida law 316.130(7) prohibits interfering with a pedestrian lawfully in the crosswalk.

 If there are no traffic control signals or signs, the driver must yield to a pedestrian in the crosswalk.
 A pedestrian must use a tunnel or overhead crossing rather than obstruct traffic wherever these walkways exist.
 Pedestrians don’t have the right of way if there’s a tunnel or overhead crosswalk.

-Florida law 316.130(8) – Running Into Traffic Prohibited
+6. Running Into Traffic Is Prohibited

 Florida law 316.130(8) prohibits a pedestrian from running into traffic.
 A pedestrian may not leave the curb or other places away from traffic to run into the lane of travel.
 The driver must have enough space to travel without having to yield to the pedestrian.
 In addition, Florida law 316.130(9) makes it illegal for a vehicle to overtake another vehicle that is stopped for pedestrians in a crosswalk.

-Florida law 316.130(10) – Pedestrian Must Yield to Traffic in Crosswalk
+7. Pedestrian Must Yield to Traffic in Crosswalk

 Even though a pedestrian has the right of way in a crosswalk, they must still wait until the coast is clear before entering the path of travel.
 When there is traffic already in the crosswalk, the pedestrian must yield the right of way to that vehicle.
 Florida law 316.130(10) gives traffic already in the crosswalk the right of way.

-Florida law 316.130(11); Florida law 316.130(12) – Using Crosswalks and the Shortest Lane of Travel
+8. Using Crosswalks and the Shortest Lane of Travel

 Florida law 316.130(11) says that, when there are working crosswalks with traffic control signals, all pedestrians must cross only in the crosswalk.
 When there are no marked crosswalks, Florida law 316.130(12) requires a pedestrian to cross using the shortest route possible.